|Subject:||Restoring quantined emails|

 Troubleshooting message restore

-When a message is restore, it gets resent to the Xeams server as if it were a brand new message.
-This means the following occurs in the back-ground.
+When a message is restored, it is resent to the Xeams server as if it were a brand new message.
+This means the following occurs in the background.

 - An MX lookup is performed internally to figure out what machine accepts email for the domain, which typically resolves to the public IP address of the machine where Xeams is running.

 - The message headers are reassigned by the receiving SMTP server

 If you are using SMTP Proxy server, which is typically the case when you use Xeams in Firewall mode, you should also specify the IP address of your actual email server in the Local Host File.
 When an IP is specified in Local Host File, Xeams does not use the DNS server for an MX lookup.
 Instead, uses the value from this host file.

 Local Host FileThis step is applicable if you are using Xeams in either Firewall or Hybrid mode

 .
 Use the following steps to add an entry into the local host file.